The Christian’s Motivation for Serving God

 by Charlie Bing – Why do Christians serve God?
 Why should Christians live a godly life?
 At one time or another most believers have probably questioned their motives for service and godly living.
 The purpose of this study is to explore motivations for Christian service...

-Biblical Counseling Series: The Reformed (Covenant) Approach Vs. The Dispensational Approach (Part Two)
+Biblical Counseling: The Reformed (Covenant) Approach vs. The Dispensational Approach (Part Five)

 Keep In Touch With Us!